 By implementing machine learning technology into inventory management processes, you will get the chance to automate demand forecasting, prevent over- and under-stocking and reduce logistics costs.

 The technology also allows adopting and promoting the culture of greener production and consumption.
 It may help to boost the reputation of your brand and attract more eco-aware customers.

 - Touch-free shopping with AR, VR & AI

 Augmented and virtual reality (A/VR) and artificial intelligence (AI) are among the hottest trends in the retail industry.
-Jupiter Research predicts that online retailers will spend more than $7 billion on AI by 2022.
+According to Jupiter Research, online retailers spent more than $7 billion on AI in 2022.
 In the meantime, 40% of customers say that they are ready to pay more for an item if they can experience it through AR, and 72% confessed to making unplanned purchases because of augmented reality.

 AR, VR, and AI will help retailers fill the gap between online and physical shopping experiences.
 The augmented and virtual reality technologies allow the creation of virtual fitting rooms where customers can try on items online.
 There’s no need to visit the shop and wait in lines to try on clothes or cosmetics or choose the sofa that will fit into your living room.

 Figure out the meanings of VR vs. AR vs. MR vs. XR and see what threats and opportunities digital reality provides to our actual lives.

 On the other hand, a lot of brands utilize artificial intelligence algorithms to analyze consumer behavior.
 The technology helps to get to know who your customers are and how they make purchase decisions.
 Based on these data, you will get the chance to provide a better shopping experience with personalized offers.

 - Mobile apps can help to boost sales